 Education: Consider student retention rates, tuition from homebound students, and reduced substitute teacher costs.

-Where to Buy Telepresence Robots
+Where Can You Buy Telepresence Robots?

 Direct from Manufacturers